resilient-http/resilient.js/README.md

 })
 ```

-For more usage cases see some [examples](https://github.com/resilient-http/resilient.js/tree/master/examples)
+For more usage cases you can see some [examples](https://github.com/resilient-http/resilient.js/tree/master/examples)

 ## Middleware Layer